-Every time motorcycle riders drive their bike and head down the highway, they are fully aware of their vulnerability.
+When motorcycle riders drive their bike and head down the highway, they are fully aware of their vulnerability.
 When drivers are not looking for motorcycles, they can cause serious accidents.
-If you have been injured in a motorcycle accident, an experienced Alabama motorcycle accident lawyer at Mezrano Law Firm is here to hold those responsible for your injuries accountable.
+If you have been injured in a motorcycle accident, an experienced motorcycle accident injury lawyer at Mezrano Law Firm is here to hold those responsible for your injuries accountable.

 Alcohol use by the motorcycle rider.
 The NHTSA reports that 37% of motorcycle riders killed in single-vehicle crashes were impaired by alcohol.